cncde/songs-infrastructure/README.md

 7. Then run the `import.sh` script in the `environments` folder to import the initial resources into the state bucket and enable automated management through the workflows.
 8. Remove the `.terraform.lock.hcl` file.

+### Authentication

+Authentication to AWS is based on OpenID Connect as shown in [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services).

 ### Github Actions Permissions